microsoft/ai-developer/Labs/lab-05.md

 In this exercise, we explored the **Retrieval-Augmented Generation (RAG) pattern** to enhance AI responses by integrating external knowledge into the generative process.
 We examined how retrieval mechanisms work alongside generative models to produce accurate, context-aware outputs.
 This enhanced our proficiency in building secure, knowledge-enriched AI solutions using the RAG architecture.

-Successfully completed the below tasks for **Retrieval-Augmented Generation (RAG) implementation**:
+You have successfully completed the below tasks for **Retrieval-Augmented Generation (RAG) implementation**:

 - Integrated the **RAG pattern** to enhance AI-generated responses with external knowledge retrieval.
 - Utilized **Azure AI Search** to fetch relevant contextual data for more accurate outputs.
 - Configured **Semantic Kernel** to orchestrate retrieval and generative workflows seamlessly.

-## Go to the Next Lab by clicking on the navigation.
+## Go to the next lab by clicking on the navigation.